 I’ve fond memories of the National Trust’s Lanhydrock House and Gardens.
 As a child it was a regular hotspot for school trips, and as a family we made good use of the still popular cycles paths.

-Lanhydrock is also home to the most challenging Parkrun in the UK.
-I’ve yet to complete it myself but having visited recently, I can confirm there are a few hills and gradients to tackle!
+Lanhydrock is also home to a challenging Parkrun.
+I’ve yet to complete it but having visited recently, I can confirm there are a few hills and gradients to tackle!

 Approaching the entrance of Lanhydrock House, I was struck by its sheer expanse and amazing architecture.
 I took loads of photos of the big, imposing doors, framed by pretty camellia or wisteria.
 Everything’s just so pretty.

 Inside the house is a real treat.
 I love looking around houses and stately homes, getting a glimpse of how people used to live.

 I find history fascinating and exploring Lanhydrock was no exception.
 We were offered an activity sheet to find different items and markings around the house – and yes being the competitive souls we are, we accepted the challenge.

 Lanhydrock House has about 50 rooms to nose around; it takes at least an hour.
 I won’t describe every room here, but we particularly liked the kitchens.
 It’s fair to say there’s many of them, one for every food group!
 There was even a cheese room, how great is that?
 I could easily fill one of them up and live off the contents.
 That would make me happy.